GautamDeepak/EMM/EMM_Prac_02.md

 2. Pan over to the rapid creek river and play with the elevation threshold to see if you can approximately create the rapid creek flood extent (the flood plain maps of NT can be found [here](https://denr.nt.gov.au/water/water-resources/flooding-reports-maps/floodplain-maps))

 3. We will learn more about masking in upcoming labs.
-But here lets just quickly look into how you can use the binary image “high” to mask out your original DEM.
-Use the script below which will mask the areas in DEM that are below 200 and display the above 200 data for you in a coloured palette.
+But here let's just quickly look into how you can use the binary image created above called “high” to mask out your original DEM.
+Use the script below which will mask the areas in DEM that are below 200 m and display the above 200 m data for you in a coloured palette.
 Explore around Kakadu national park on this “DEM>200” layer

 ```JavaScript
 // Masking out the terrains below 200m from the DEM